xcube-dev/xcube-server/README.md

 xcube datasets:

 * Catalogue services to query for datasets and their variables and dimensions, and feature collections.
-* Tile map service, with some OGC WMTS 1.0 compatibility
+* Tile map service, with some OGC WMTS 1.0 compatibility (REST and KVP APIs)
 * Dataset services to extract subsets like time-series and profiles for e.g. JS clients

 xcube datasets are any datasets that